MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 * Validate the implementation with the `PQT Core
   <https://github.com/MicroEJ/PlatformQualificationTools/tree/master/tests/core>`_.
 * Follow the :ref:`tutorial_create_platform_build_and_run_scripts` tutorial to get this MicroEJ Platform fully automated for build and execution.

+..
+   | Copyright 2020-2021, MicroEJ Corp.
+Content in this space is free
+   for read and redistribute.
+Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
+   | MicroEJ is a trademark of MicroEJ Corp.
+All other trademarks and
+   copyrights are the property of their respective owners.